Constitution, Citizenship, Legal System

 Lieutenant Governor

-The Queen’s representative in Jersey is the Lieutenant Governor, appointed by the Queen for a five-year term, to be her personal representative and impartial adviser.
-The Lieutenant-Governor’s responsibilities include: representing the Queen on ceremonial occasions; hosting royal, ambassadorial and VIP visits and occasions in conjunction with the Island’s authorities and the UK government; promoting and playing an active part in the social and charitable affairs of the Island; all matters relating to British citizenship; and making recommendations for the award of honours to Jersey residents.
+The King's representative in Jersey is the Lieutenant Governor, appointed by the King for a five-year term, to be his personal representative and impartial adviser.
+The Lieutenant-Governor’s responsibilities include: representing the King on ceremonial occasions; hosting royal, ambassadorial and VIP visits and occasions in conjunction with the Island’s authorities and the UK government; promoting and playing an active part in the social and charitable affairs of the Island; all matters relating to British citizenship; and making recommendations for the award of honours to Jersey residents.

 Bailiff and Law Officers